harryh1ll/neural-network/README.md

 ## Aim

 Solve a **very simple** 2-D classification problem using neural networks from scratch using python.
 The aim was to perform this without any additional libraries for machine learning (tensorflow, pytorch etc.).
+An example of the problem is shown below.

 <img src="figs/problem.png" alt="Alt text" width="600"/>

+The network should classify these points into either 'safe' or 'dangerous' using machine learning.

+## Requirements

+This was tested using python 3.10.13 and NumPy 1.24.3.
+Shouldn't need anything else.
+There is a requirements.txt if you need it.

+## Results